novillo-cs/softdev_material/projects/09_data_science/directions.md

 You will calculate a few regressions, so let's define what is a regression:

 A regression is a technique used to model the relationship between a dependent variable and one or more independent variables.
-It helps in understanding how the value of the depent varialbe changes when one or more independent variables are varied.
+It helps in understanding how the value of the depent variable changes when one or more independent variables are varied.

 ## Directions